robinrodricks/FluentFTP/README.md

 **How do I connect with FTPS and then switch back down to plaintext FTP?**

 This is useful when you have a FTP firewall that requires plaintext FTP, but your server mandates FTPS connections.
 We use the CCC command to instruct the server to revert back to FTP.

+Set this option before calling Connect() or any other method on the FtpClient class.

 ```cs
 client.PlainTextEncryption = true;